An Approximation Algorithm for Monotone Submodular Cost Allocation: Introduction

-The linear program \textsc{LP-Rel} is equivalent to the convex program relaxation introduced by Chekuri and Ene \cite{chekuri2011icalp} (see Appendix \ref{app:convex_program} for details).
-The linear program \textsc{LP-Rel} can also be seen as the dual linear program of the unweighted $k$-polymatroid intersection (see \cite{schrijver2003} and Appendix \ref{app:multi_poly} for details).
-Regarding the integrality gap of \textsc{LP-Rel}, Ene and Vondr\'{a}k \cite{ene2014} showed that if $\mathrm{P}\ne \mathrm{NP}$, then the integrality gap of \textsc{LP-Rel} for general submodular functions cannot be upper-bounded by any factor.
+The linear program \textsc{(LP)} is equivalent to the convex program relaxation introduced by Chekuri and Ene \cite{chekuri2011icalp}.
+The linear program \textsc{(LP)} can also be seen as the dual linear program of the unweighted $k$-polymatroid intersection; see, e.g., \cite{schrijver2003}.
+Regarding the integrality gap of \textsc{(LP)}, Ene and Vondr\'{a}k~\cite{ene2014} showed that if $\mathrm{P}\ne \mathrm{NP}$, then the integrality gap of \textsc{(LP)} for general submodular functions cannot be upper-bounded by any factor.
 Hence, it is natural to focus on special cases such as a monotone case that admit a bounded integrality gap.
-We refer to \textsc{LP-Rel} restricted to monotone submodular functions $f_1,\ldots,f_k$ as \textsc{Mono-LP-Rel}.
-Svitkina and Tardos \cite{svitkina2010} gave a $(1+\ln n)$-approximation algorithm for \textsc{Mono-MSCA}, and Chekuri and Ene \cite{chekuri2011icalp} showed that the integrality gap of \textsc{Mono-LP-Rel} is at most $(1+\ln n)$.
-Santiago and Shepherd \cite{santiago2018} gave a $k$-approximation algorithm for \textsc{Mono-MSCA} and showed that the integrality gap of \textsc{Mono-LP-Rel} is at most $k$.
-On the negative side, Svitkina and Tardos \cite{svitkina2010} showed that the set cover problem with a collection of $k$ sets can be reduced to \textsc{Mono-MSCA}.
-This implies that if $k$ is a part of input, \textsc{Mono-MSCA} cannot be approximated within a factor of $(1-o(1))\cdot \ln n$ \cite{feige1998}, which matches the approximation ratio shown by Svitkina and Tardos \cite{svitkina2010}.
+We refer to \textsc{(LP)} restricted to monotone submodular functions $f_1,f_2,\ldots,f_k$ as \textsc{$\mathrm{(LP_{mono})}$}.
+Svitkina and Tardos \cite{svitkina2010} gave a $(1+\ln n)$-approximation algorithm for \textsc{MMSCA}, and Chekuri and Ene \cite{chekuri2011icalp} showed that the integrality gap of \textsc{$\mathrm{(LP_{mono})}$} is at most $(1+\ln n)$, where $n:=|N|$.
+Santiago and Shepherd \cite{santiago2018} showed that the integrality gap of \textsc{$\mathrm{(LP_{mono})}$} is at most $k$, yielding a $k$-approximation for \textsc{MMSCA}.
+On the negative side, Svitkina and Tardos \cite{svitkina2010} showed that the set cover problem with a collection of $k$ sets can be reduced to \textsc{MMSCA}.
+This implies that if $k$ is a part of input, \textsc{MMSCA} cannot be approximated within a factor of $(1-o(1))\cdot \ln n$ \cite{feige1998}, which matches the approximation ratio shown by Svitkina and Tardos \cite{svitkina2010}.
 On the other hand, if $k\le \log n$, then the set cover problem with a collection of $k$ sets can be solved in time polynomial in $n$ by brute-force.
-Hence, in this case the reduction does not yield any approximation lower bound for \textsc{Mono-MSCA}.
-Therefore, the approximability of \textsc{Mono-MSCA} and the integrality gap of \textsc{Mono-LP-Rel} for small $k$ are much less understood.
-In this paper, we aim to obtain tight upper and lower bounds of the integrality gap of \textsc{Mono-LP-Rel} when $k$ is small.
+Hence, in this case the reduction does not yield any approximation lower bound for \textsc{MMSCA}.
+Therefore, the approximability of \textsc{MMSCA} and the integrality gap of \textsc{$\mathrm{(LP_{mono})}$} for small $k$ are much less understood.
+In this paper, we aim to obtain tight upper and lower bounds of the integrality gap of \textsc{$\mathrm{(LP_{mono})}$} when $k$ is small.

 \paragraph{Our results and techniques.}